-|Phase II||Biomarker/Laboratory analysis, Treatment||Active||18 and over||NCI, Other||CDR0000675211|
+|Phase II||Biomarker/Laboratory analysis, Treatment||18 and over||2010-056|

-RATIONALE: Neoadjuvant chemotherapy for women with stage II-III Her negative breast cancer followed by Her2Bi armed activated T cells (ATCs) may significantly improve the pathologic complete response (pCR) rate at the time of surgery.
-Arming ex vivo expanded T cells in the laboratory may help the T cells kill more tumor cells when they are put back in the body.
-Giving combination neoadjuvant chemotherapy followed by laboratory-treated T cells before surgery may make the tumor smaller and reduce the amount of normal tissue that needs to be removed.
+This phase II trial studies how well giving laboratory treated T cells after chemotherapy works in treating patients with human epidermal growth factor receptor 2 (HER2)-negative stage II-III breast cancer that can be removed by surgery.
+Treating a patient's T cells in the laboratory may help the T cells kill more tumor cells when they are put back in the body.
+Drugs used in chemotherapy, such as paclitaxel, doxorubicin hydrochloride, and cyclophosphamide, work in different ways to stop the growth of tumor cells, either by killing the cells stopping them from dividing, or by stopping them from spreading.
+Giving combination chemotherapy followed by laboratory treated T cells before surgery may make the tumor smaller and reduce the amount of normal tissue that needs to be removed.

 Further Study Information

-I. To estimate progression-free survival (PFS) in women with stage II-III triple-negative breast cancer without a complete pathologic response (cPR) who receive a regimen of neoadjuvant chemotherapy (chemoT), surgery, and/or irradiation followed by 8 infusions of ~10-15 x 10^9 Her2Bi-armed activated T cells (ATC) (aATC) given twice per week for 4 weeks in combination with IL-2 (aldesleukin) (300,000 IU/m^2/day) and GM-CSF (sargramostim) (250 μg/m^2/twice per week) beginning 3 days before the 1st infusion and ending 1 week after the last infusion (defined as immunotherapy).
+I. To estimate progression-free survival (PFS) in women with stage II-III triple-negative breast cancer without a complete pathologic response (cPR) who receive a regimen of neoadjuvant chemotherapy (chemoT), surgery, and/or irradiation followed by 8 infusions of ~10-15 x 10^9 Her2Bi-armed activated T cells (ATC) (aATC) given twice per week for 4 weeks in combination with IL-2 (aldesleukin) (300,000 IU/m^2/day) and GM-CSF (sargramostim) (250 ug/m^2/twice per week) beginning 3 days before the 1st infusion and ending 1 week after the last infusion (defined as immunotherapy).